Dust in Gravity

-"Dust in Gravity is a song by Canadian ambient pop band Delerium featuring vocals by Canadian/Jamaican singer Kreesha Turner.
+"Dust in Gravity is a song by Canadian new age band Delerium featuring vocals by Canadian/Jamaican singer Kreesha Turner.
 It's the first and only single of their remix album "Remixed: The Definitive Collection".

 The song premiered on Delerium's official SoundCloud channel on November 9, 2009.

 The iTunes single was released later in the month, but the track was not officially sent to radio until March 2, 2010, on the same day as the iTunes remix EP was released.

 Remixes were made by Groove Police, Sultan & Ned Shepard, Nervo, Niels van Gogh vs. Dave Ramone and Streets Of Fandango.
+An acoustic version of the single appeared on Voice (An Acoustic Collection).

 Music video

 The music video premiered on December 8, 2009, on Delerium's official label's YouTube channel.
-The video featuring a dishevelled looking Kreesha walking around a town, watching peoples' problems as strange shapes appear in the sky.
+The video featuring a dishevelled looking Turner walking around a town, watching peoples' problems as strange shapes appear in the sky.

 Later, she appears in her self-called 'goddess look', as the characters problems each resolve.
 As the shapes over-take the sky, the screen pans in on Turner, and then fades to black.